home-assistant/home-assistant.io/source/_integrations/event.markdown

 The event entity is stateless, as in, it cannot have a state like the `on` or `off` state that, for example, a normal switch or light entity has.

-Therefore, every event entity keeps track of the timestamp of when the last time the emitted event has been detected.
+Therefore, every event entity keeps track of the timestamp when the emitted event has last been detected.

 Because the state of an event entity in Home Assistant is a timestamp, it means we can use it in our automations.
 For example: